5 Stunning Order Confirmation Email Examples for You To Steal Today

 1. Up-sell/cross-sell: The Dollar Shave Club

-Many ecommerce stores choose to promote their top sellers and recommended products right before their customers purchase their goods.
-While that has some good results, many customers are not yet ready to commit.
+Many e-commerce stores choose to promote their top sellers and recommend products right before their customers purchase their goods.
+While that has some good results, many customers still need to be ready to commit.

 That’s why the order confirmation email is perfect for that.
-Below the order confirmation details, you should include some of your store’s best-selling products.
+Below are the order confirmation details.
+You should include some of your store’s best-selling products.

 The Dollar Shave Club does this well with their item offerings (they even show the option to add new items before the purchased items are shipped):